gentoo-mirror/bobwya/README.md

 ### Infinality Fonts package set
 --------------------------------

 Package Set to provide updated Infinality Fonts (subpixel font rendering enhancements for freetype2 and associated packages).
 These four packages are designed to be used __in__ __conjunction__ with each other.
-The __media-libs/fontconfig-infinality__ package is in the main __Gentoo__ Portage tree.
+The __media-libs/fontconfig-ultimate__ package can be installed to @World.
+This will pull in the other 3 font packages - with the **+infinality** USE flag enabled and the font configuration files.

+The package set contains:

-	media-libs/fontconfig-infinality : Provides configuration to be used in conjunction with the freetype-infinality subpixel hinting. media-libs/fontconfig : A library for configuring and customizing font access - with updated infinality support. media-libs/fontconfig-ultimate : A set of font rendering and replacement rules for fontconfig-infinality. media-libs/freetype : A high-quality font engine - with updated infinality support.
+	media-libs/fontconfig : A library for configuring and customizing font access - with updated infinality support. media-libs/fontconfig-infinality : Provides configuration to be used in conjunction with the freetype-infinality subpixel hinting. media-libs/fontconfig-ultimate : A set of font rendering and replacement rules for fontconfig-infinality. media-libs/freetype : A high-quality font engine - with updated infinality support.

+You will need to force a reverse **package.use.mask** for the **infinality** USE flag (which is globally masked in Gentoo profiles):

+	/etc/portage/profile/package.use.mask/media-libs

+        media-libs/freetype -infinality
+        media-libs/fontconfig -infinality

 See [Gentoo Wiki: Fontconfig (Infinality)](https://wiki.gentoo.org/wiki/Fontconfig#Infinality "Gentoo Wiki: Fontconfig (Infinality)").

 See [Arch Wiki: Infinality](https://wiki.archlinux.org/index.php/Infinality "Arch Wiki: Infinality").

-_todo_: update to support latest build.
-See [Arch AUR freetype2-infinality-ultimate package](https://aur.archlinux.org/packages/freetype2-infinality-ultimate/).
 ***

-Credit to the Arch AUR firefox-kde-opensuse PKGBUILD script used as the main basis for the  www-client/firefox-kde-opensuse (OpenSUSE KDE patchset) ebuild.
+Credit to the **Arch AUR firefox-kde-opensuse** PKGBUILD script used as the main basis for the  **www-client/firefox** (OpenSUSE KDE patchset) ebuild.